spyder-ide/spyplugins.ui.atopep8/README.rst

 If some text is selected, autopep8 will run on this text only.

 Informations about the execution will be displayed in the statusbar.

+Additional formatting of docstrings can be enabled in the settings via ``Tools > Preferences > Autopep8 > docformatter``.

 Screenshot
 ----------